 Autoimmune Disease occurs when our immune system produces antibodies that attack our body’s own tissue.
 It’s not always clear what causes the immune system to misfire.
-But there does seem to be a direct correlation between Graves Disease and stress.
+But there seems to be a direct correlation between Graves Disease and stress.

 When I look back over the five or so years prior to noticing symptoms of Graves Disease, I really can see a pattern of stressful events that may have helped trigger it.

 When I was in my early twenties, we ‘tried’ to get pregnant for about three years before we figured something might be wrong.
 Then I had every test that my OBGYN and my Reproductive Endocrinologist could think of.
 Neither of them was able to find anything wrong with me.

 When I was 28 I got pregnant.
 Unfortunately I had a miscarriage when I was almost 4 months along.
 I was told that isn’t uncommon for first pregnancies, and there was no reason why I wouldn’t do just fine with the next one.
 By the time the next one finally happened, I had already resolved myself to a life without children.
 I was almost 40 so it came as more of a shock than anything else.
 Then, just as the shock wore off and I started believing I’d be a Mom, I had another miscarriage.

 So we didn’t get children, but we did get a great marriage.
 We always wanted a big family.
 But we both agree that even though things didn’t work out the way we planned, we’ve had a wonderful life together.
 For better or worse, I’m a lucky lady because I married to my best friend.

 A car accident